frandieguez/frandieguez.com/content/blog/posts/2019-04-15-dokku-create-your-own-paas/index.md

 ```

 ## Connecting services

-For this app we dont need any other service, like a database or a queue server.
-To achieve this dokku has plugins.
-You can review dokku plugins at the next link : [Dokku plugins](http://dokku.viewdocs.io/dokku/community/plugins/#official-plugins-beta)
+For this app we do not need any other service, like a database or a queue server, but dokku provides an easy way to do this via plugins.
+You can review dokku plugins at the next link : [Dokku plugins](http://dokku.viewdocs.io/dokku/community/plugins/#official-plugins-beta).
+Think of them as docker-compose services that you have to link to your app.
+So the steps to add a MySQL server, i.e.:

-For example if you need mysql you have to:
 - Install the plugin
 ```
 sudo dokku plugin:install https://github.com/dokku/dokku-mysql.git